-- On the first day of absence, if no note or telephone call is received from the parent/carer by the close of registration (9:10am), the school will endeavour to contact them that day.
+- On the first day of absence, if no note or telephone call is received from the parent/carer by the close of registration, the school will endeavour to contact them that day.
 A call will be made asking them to call the office to report the reason for absence.
 Should a response not be received from the call, a text will be made by 10:00am. - If there is no response, the school will continue to try to contact the parent/carer.
-If, by the end of the second day, there has still been no contact made, it will be passed to the phase leader for that key stage, who will decide on the appropriate action. - Children's attendance is monitored carefully throughout the year by the school and the EWO.
-When attendance falls below 95% by the end of the first half term, a letter is sent home, or a phone call made, to the parents informing them that their child's attendance is being monitored.
-Parents may be invited to attend a School Attendance Panel. - Teachers and Senior Leaders will also speak with families if attendance is a concern to offer support to improve attendance or punctuality. - Termly School Attendance Panels are set up by the school.
-Parents are invited to attend the panel to discuss their child's attendance and ways in which it could be improved. - If lateness or absence is persistent, a referral will be made to the EWS who will support and advise the parent/carer and the school, with a review to resolving any difficulties and improving punctuality. - Late Slips are given to children who arrive at school after the door has closed at 8:45am.
-All pupils arriving after this time must report to the office.
-Late Slips are monitored carefully to highlight patterns. - Failure to comply with the expectations set by the EWS may result in further action, an application for an Education Supervision Order, or court prosecution.
+If, by the end of the second day, there has still been no contact made, it will be passed to the phase leader for that key stage, who will decide on the appropriate action. - Children's attendance is monitored carefully throughout the year by the school.
+When attendance falls below 95%, a letter may be sent home, or a phone call made, to the parents/carers informing them that their child's attendance has fallen below what is expected.
+The aim of this contact is to support the family ensure their child is at school when expected.
+If there are trends identified this will be also shared and discussed.
+Parents may be invited to attend a School Attendance Panel. - Teachers and Senior Leaders will also speak with families if attendance or punctuality is a concern to offer support. - Termly School Attendance Panels are set up by the school.
+Parents are invited to attend the panel to discuss their child's attendance and ways in which it could be improved. - If lateness or absence is persistent, a referral may be made to the EWS who will support and advise the parent/carer and the school, with a review to resolving any difficulties and improving punctuality. - Failure to comply with the expectations set by the Senior Leaders, or EWS, may result in further action, an application for an Education Supervision Order, or court prosecution.